AdobeDocs/advertising.en/help/policies/ad-requirements-policy.md

 ### Creative Requirements

-All Ads transmitted, stored, displayed, distributed, or otherwise made available by you via the On-demand Services must be consistent with the advertising specifications contained in the Adobe Advertising Ad Specs, as may be revised by Adobe from time to time.
+All Ads transmitted, stored, displayed, distributed, or otherwise made available by you via the On-demand Services must be consistent with the advertising specifications contained in the Adobe Advertising Ad Specs, as may be revised by [!DNL Adobe] from time to time.

 ### Prohibited Ads

 You must ensure that your Ads and the website(s) to which an Ad links or re-directs do not contain or promote any of the following:

 * **Illegal content**.
 Ads may not contain illegal content or promote, encourage, or facilitate illegal activities, products, or services.
-This includes, but is not limited to, content, products, activities or services that involve use of illicit drugs or drug paraphernalia (whether illegal at state or federal level) or violate securities laws.
-For purposes of this Policy, Ads regarding content, products, activities, or services that relate to marijuana or hemp or derivatives of these substances, such as cannabidiol (CBD), are prohibited, with the following sole exceptions: (1) hemp-derived CBD products (but no other CBD or THC products) in the U.S.; and (2) cannabis products in the Permitted Canadian Provinces, both subject to (a) previously entering into the applicable Adobe Rider, (b) compliance with Adobe due diligence requirements, and (c) as permitted by Media Suppliers and applicable laws.
-“Permitted Canadian Provinces” means the provinces of Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Saskatchewan.
+This includes, but is not limited to, content, products, activities or services that involve use of illicit drugs or drug paraphernalia  or violate securities laws.
+For purposes of this Policy, Ads regarding content, products, activities, or services that relate to licensed cannabis or hemp or derivatives of these substances, such as cannabidiol (CBD) products, are not prohibited, but are subject to restrictions (See “Restricted Ads, Cannabis; Hemp).

 * **Infringement upon of the rights or contracts of another**.
 Ads may not violate or infringe the rights or contract of another or promote any product or service that engages in those activities.
 This includes infringement of intellectual property rights and violations of privacy, publicity, or other personal or proprietary rights, including the promotion of file-sharing services that are used primarily to infringe copyrights.

 * **Violence or dangerous activities**.
 Ads may not promote or depict violent or dangerous activities or materials, including content that is shocking, sensational, gory, obscene, or that promotes or depicts physical injury, harm or abuse, weapons (including weapon modification or accessories), ammunition, fireworks or other explosive materials.

 * **False or misleading ads**.
 Ads may not contain content that is false, misleading, or deceptive.
 This includes Ads setting unrealistic expectations for users, hiding the true destination that users will be directed to after clicking on an Ad, redirecting or linking to a site that misrepresents itself as another service, mimicking system alerts or warnings (such as from any operating system or mobile application), or appearing confusingly similar to another product or application.
 Any offers of “free” or discounted products or services must contain clear and accurate disclosures of any terms, conditions, or other requirements to claim such offers consistent with requirements under law.
 Any claims made must be accurate and truthful.

-* **Harmful Ads.** Ads may not contain or promote viruses, spyware, or malware, or link to websites containing such software or products.
+* **Harmful Ads**.
+Ads may not contain or promote viruses, spyware, or malware, or link to websites containing such software or products.
 This includes promoting hacking software, cheating services and other offerings that are designed to perform unauthorized actions.
 Additionally, Ads may not contain content that is harassing, threatening, derogatory, defamatory, discriminatory, offensive, or otherwise objectionable.

 * **Counterfeit or fake products**.
 Ads may not promote or depict counterfeit or fake products, including fake documents, such as passports or official paperwork.